 I work with product teams for the entire product content strategy driven UX cycle including design systems, content strategy, positioning, and for brand narrative strategy.
 My work involves the product strategy validation for the brand message, from conversions to onboarding, and for the customer success cycle.
 Some of my recent writings are on what breaks products for their experience and growth, SaaS pricing page content strategy, UX writing deliverables, and product positioning.

-An advanced program for product content strategists, content designers, and UX practitioners to discuss and co-learn how to make a shift from ‘work for product shipping’ to ‘work for product success‘.
+An advanced program for product content strategists, content designers, and UX practitioners.

 “The most beautiful way to start weaving a brand narrative is to set up a canvas, pick a few characters, with camera on, and see how the protagonist of the customer story walks in.
 The first goal is to identify why we all are looking at this hero?
 Why are we all working for this hero, in different roles, with different skills, and sometimes at different locations?
 The answer to this why gives a high-level orientation to the brand narrative.”